brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Many illegal forums and marketplaces operate on the deep web, out of reach of search engines; cyber threat intelligence analysts often monitor these environments for data leaks.

+### Deobfuscation
+**Definition:**
+Deobfuscation is the process of reversing intentionally obfuscated code, scripts, or data back into a readable and analyzable form.
+It is a critical technique in malware analysis, reverse engineering, and threat intelligence.

+**Example Sentence:**
+An analyst uses tools to **deobfuscate a piece of malware**, converting it back into readable code to uncover its malicious behavior.

 ### Diamond Model
 **Definition:**
 A cyber threat intelligence framework used to analyze intrusions by mapping out adversary, infrastructure, capability, and victim.